Behavioural Genetics class 1: Science behind behaviour

 Structural and biochemical traits are well studied in modern day science.
 We have enough data regarding genes and its governing characters.
 Each protein is encoded by the particular gene and is important for the survival of an organism.
-But can we study behavioural characters of an organism based on genetic traits?
-Well, a behaviour is more psychological than genetics.
+But can we study behavioural characters of an organism based on Genetic traits?
+Well, a behaviour is more psychological then genetics.

 Behavioural characters are learnt, it is developed by interactions of the organism with its environment but some of the behavioural characters may be inherited genetically which means it is controlled by some genetic factors.

 “Due to the interaction of environment and genetic traits, the genetic composition of organism influences behavioural characters of the organism.
 It clearly indicates that the difference in the genetic composition leads to the behavioural difference in the population”.

 Biologist and psychologist have different views on the behavioural development of an organism.
 As per the psychological view behaviours are developed by environmental interaction but as per biologist, it may be governed by some genetic traits.
 However, both groups of scientist are agreed with the theory that behavioural characters are influenced by the inheritance of traits and their interaction with the environment.